GlennSlade/Reproducibility/README.md

 # Reproducibility
-Project investigating the reproducibility of canopy heights derived from drone acquired structure-from-motion
+Project investigating the reproducibility of canopy heights derived from drone acquired structure-from-motion photogrammetry